Employee Polygraph Protection

 Equal Opportunity is the Law

-EQUAL EMPLOYMENT OPPORTUNITY POLICY STATEMENT
+EQUAL EMPLOYMENT OPPORTUNITY

 All employees are responsible for ensuring that South Carolina Federal’s equal employment opportunity policy is implemented in all employment-related decisions.
 Violation of this policy by an employee may result in disciplinary action, up to and including termination of employment.
-Employees may raise inquiries or complaints concerning equal employment opportunities to their managers, the SVP of Human Resources, the President, or by using the Dispute Resolution process.
+Employees may raise inquiries or complaints concerning equal employment opportunities to their managers, the SVP of Human Resources and Development, the President/CEO, or by using the Dispute Resolution process.